This is the current Constitution. One may wish to visit the [[2013 Constitution]] or [[2012 Constitution]] to see what’s changed.

 – Any member of the Central Committee can be recalled by a super majority of the central committee as a whole, with a vote of all Central committee members minus one.
 Positions will be filled as per Article II.E.4.

-– The General Assembly will elect one member — an Arbiter — to be responsible for accepting formal complaints (grievances) and handling appeals.
-This person shall not be a member of the Central Committee, nor the head of any project or other committee.
-Positions will be filled as in
+– The General Assembly will elect two members — Arbiters — to be responsible for accepting formal complaints (grievances) and handling appeals.
+These individuals shall not be members of the Central Committee, nor the head of any project or other committee.

-– Any member of the General Assembly, or any committee or project, can approach the Arbiter at any time to help resolve an interpersonal conflict with any other member of Philly Socialists.
+– Any member of the General Assembly, or any committee or project, can approach one or more Arbiters at any time to help resolve an interpersonal conflict with any other member of Philly Socialists.

-– Informal discussions with the Arbiter, if they have not been lodged as a formal complaint, will be kept private and off the record.
+– Informal discussions with the Arbiter(s), if they have not been lodged as a formal complaint, will be kept private and off the record.

-– After receiving a grievance, the Arbiter will then form an ad hoc Grievances Committee composed of five (5) randomly-selected members of Philly Socialists.
-The newly-formed committee will deliberate on the case with the guidance of the Arbiter with the purpose of making a recommendation.
-The Arbiter is not allowed a vote in these proceedings.
+– After receiving a grievance, both Arbiters will then form an ad hoc Grievances Committee composed of five (5) randomly-selected members of Philly Socialists.
+The newly-formed committee will deliberate on the case with the guidance of the Arbiters with the purpose of making a recommendation.
+The Arbiters are not allowed a vote in these proceedings.
 Deliberation can be done in private, either in the presence of the Arbiter, or not, at the discretion of the Committee.

 – The ad hoc Grievances Committee will handle the case in the manner described below.
 The grievance and appeals committee can: